mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 The `data` field should be flat, not nested.

-`trackSelfdescribingEvent` can also be passed an array of custom contexts as an additional final parameter.
+`trackSelfDescribingEvent` can also be passed an array of custom contexts as an additional final parameter.
 See [Contexts](#custom-contexts) for more information.

 [Back to top](#top)
 [Back to JavaScript technical documentation contents][contents]